 To answer these questions effectively, a variety of board committees and campus task forces have been gathering data and formulating recommendations about topics that are important to the planning process.
 While some of these committees and task forces have completed their reports, others are still hard at work.
 The University's planning process continues to seek broad input from the Princeton community.
 Princeton students, faculty, staff, alumni, families and friends are invited to share feedback through an online form available through this website.

-- July, 2016: President Christopher L. Eisgruber and Dean of the Faculty Deborah Prentice have posted a response to the Future of the Natural Sciences at Princeton University report.
+- November, 2016: President Christopher L. Eisgruber and Dean of the College Jill S. Dolan have posted a response to the Report of the Task Force on American Studies

-- March, 2016: The Task Force on Regional Studies has posted a report and is soliciting feedback.
+- October, 2016: The Task Force on General Education has posted a report and is soliciting feedback.

-- March, 2016: The Task Force on Statistics and Machine Learning has posted a report and is soliciting feedback.
+- October, 2016: The Woodrow Wilson School Self-Study and Strategic Review Committee has posted a report and is soliciting feedback.

-- February, 2016: President Christopher L. Eisgruber, Dean of the Faculty Deborah Prentice and Executive Vice President Treby Williams have posted their response to the Service and Civic Engagement final report.
+- September, 2016: President Christopher L. Eisgruber, Provost David S. Lee, and Executive Vice President Treby Williams have posted a response to the Report of the Task Force on the Residential College Model

 Letter from the President